 NHH meters record total energy passing through the meter, but do not record the times the energy is transferred.
 Typically the recorded data would be collected a few times a year, eg. every quarter.
-Most domestic and small commercial properties have NHH meters.
-You can contact your current electricity supplier to discuss the provision of NHH meters, or other meter suppliers.
+In contrast, HH meters measure and record energy passing through the meter for each half hour period.
+The data they record is typically collected remotely every day, for example by a telephone line.

 Domestic properties are being encouraged to have a smart meter installed.
 Smart meters record total energy passing through the meter every HH.
-The introduction of smart meters should improve consumer awareness of energy consumption and will allow for the introduction of time of use tariffs.
+The introduction of smart meters should improve consumer awareness of energy consumption and will allow for the introduction of time of use tariffs .